-Sites with below-standard performance measures will generally have 30 days to provide the NEG with a written plan for corrective action in the relevant performance areas.
+Sites with below-standard performance measures will generally have 30 days to provide the NEG with a written plan for corrective action in the relevant performance areas, if requested by the NEG and if corrective actions are not otherwise facilitated through the protocol team or other Network entities.
 The NEG may offer technical assistance and guidance and may recommend actions to facilitate improvement.
 Improvement must be demonstrated within six months or reasons provided for why this cannot be achieved.
 In such cases, an alternate time period must be agreed to by the NEG.